beli-sk/archicow/doc/index.rst

 * aims to be easy, admin friendly tool

   + runs from cron
-  + simple filesystem structure of backups, accessible without need for special tools
+  + simple filesystem structure of backups, accessible without the need of special tools
   + outputs machine parsable status of your backups for monitoring tools (planned)

 * pluggable backup methods